mariodavid/mariodavid.github.io/_drafts/cuba-on-cloud-foundry.md

   JBP_CONFIG_OPEN_JDK_JRE: '{jre: { version: 1.8.0_+ }}'
 {% endhighlight %}

+Note the service name that is referenced from the app instance.

 **That's it**.
 Ok, it took a little bit longer than i would like it to be.
 This is due to the fact that we have done different things here.
 Not all of them have directly to do with make it cloud ready.
 Anyway - now we are ready to take the app and deploy it to Cloud Foundry.